jamespwilliams/nde/README.md

 # nde

+⚠️ WIP ⚠️

 [![asciicast](https://asciinema.org/a/498457.svg)](https://asciinema.org/a/498457)

-A neovim development environment, that can be spun up in a single command.
+A neovim development environment that can be spun up in a single command.

 First,
 [install Nix](https://nix.dev/tutorials/install-nix) and [enable Nix